 This approach offers the flexibility to create a withdrawal strategy that helps minimize the amount lost to taxes.
 For example, depending on your situation, you may decide to take money out of your taxable account first before your IRA or 401(k) plan.
 And remember, Medicare premiums are based on your taxable income.
 Reducing your taxable income in retirement may also reduce your Medicare costs.

 Understand your deduction options.
-Starting in 2018, the standard deduction for couples filing jointly nearly doubles to $24,000 ($12,000 for individuals).
+In 2020, the standard deduction for couples filing jointly rises to $24,800 ($12,400 for individuals).
 With this higher limit and other changes, including limits on state and local tax deductions and a lower threshold for mortgage interest deductibility, it may no longer make sense to itemize your deductions.
-Of course, you won’t know for certain until you crunch the numbers for your 2018 tax return.
+Of course, you won’t know for certain until you crunch the numbers for your tax return.
 You should consider picking the option that reduces your taxable income the most.

 If you want to increase the amount of your itemized deduction, consider bundling your charitable donations.
 Rather than contributing to your favorite causes every year, combine the annual amounts and make the contribution every other year.
 This change may be enough to push your itemized deductions above the standard deduction threshold for the year you make the aggregated donation.